SouravJaiswal/saber-frontend/front-end/final/game_spec.md

 In the same attack as above, unfortunately, while the `hostile` was active and \\(S_{z.H}\\) has not been taken over, the source \\(S_{y.W}\\) got taken over by someone, and hence \\(Cluster_{W}\\) is wiped out (while `hostile` is active).
 Eventually, the `hostile` connection completely damages \\(S_{z.H}\\).
 Even if max-damage is done by this `hostile` connection, winner is **not** \\(Cluster_{W}\\), but \\(Cluster_{H}\\).
 > Moral of this convoluted case is that, cluster cannot hope to be revived by winning a takeover using a `hostile` after **completely** dying.
-Infact, it did just the opposite of what it intended!
+In fact, it did just the opposite of what it intended!

 #Parameter Table